usdot-jpo-ode/wzdx/spec-content/objects/DeviceFeed.md

-# SwzDeviceFeed Object (GeoJSON FeatureCollection)
+# DeviceFeed Object (GeoJSON FeatureCollection)
-The `SwzDeviceFeed` object is the root (highest level) object of a smart work zone device feed.
-There is one `SwzDeviceFeed` object per feed GeoJSON document.
-The `SwzDeviceFeed` is a [GeoJSON FeatureCollection](https://tools.ietf.org/html/rfc7946#section-3.3) object.
+The `DeviceFeed` object is the root (highest level) object of a smart work zone device feed.
+There is one `DeviceFeed` object per feed GeoJSON document.
+The `DeviceFeed` is a [GeoJSON FeatureCollection](https://tools.ietf.org/html/rfc7946#section-3.3) object.

-The `SwzDeviceFeed` contains information (location, status, live data) about field devices deployed on the roadway in work zones.
+The `DeviceFeed` contains information (location, status, live data) about field devices deployed on the roadway in work zones.

 ## Properties
 Name | Type | Description | Conformance | Notes